megabert/fail2ban-whitelist/README.md

 ## ToDo

-The script is somewhat slow.
-It takes about
-1 Sek to add/remove the address from/to the
+  * The script is somewhat slow.
+It takes about 1 Sek to add/remove the address from/to the list.
-list.
+  * Every whitelister has does additional parsing of mail.log.
+This can be done in a single instance

 ## Caveats